mciwing/mciwing.github.io/docs/yolo/image/detection.md

         results = model_det(picpath, save=True)
         ```

         Unless other specified, the file will be saved in a new folder `📁 runs/detect/predict/`.
-Use the argument `save_dir='your/custom/path'` to specify a differnt folder.
+Use the argument `save_dir='your/custom/path'` to specify a different folder.

     === "Option 2: openCV"
         When you install `ultralytics` the package `opencv-python` will be installed automatically as dependency. `openCV` is a powerful tool for image and video processing and can also be used for saving the image